-Akshay Kumar's Good Newwz Crosses 150 Crore-mark At Box Office; Actor Creates A New Record
+Akshay Kumar's Good Newwz Crosses Rs 150 Crore Mark At Box Office; Actor Creates New Record!

 Akshay Kumar-Kareena Kapoor Khan's Good Newwz is having a blockbuster run at the box office.
 After a bumper first week at the box office, the romantic comedy has crossed the 150-crore mark in its second week.

-Giving a stiff competition to Salman Khan's Dabangg 3, the movie minted Rs 65.99 crore in its first weekend.
-In its second week, the Akshay Kumar starrer collected Rs 136 crore till Friday (January 3).
+Giving stiff competition to Salman Khan's Dabangg 3, Good Newwz minted Rs 65.99 crore in its first weekend.
+In its second week, the Akshay Kumar-starrer collected Rs 136 crore till Friday (January 3).
 It earned Rs 11.70 crore on Saturday and Rs.
 14.40 crore on Sunday.
 The total box office collection of the movie now stands ar Rs.
 162. 10 crore.

 Trade analyst Taran Adarsh tweeted, "#GoodNewwz continues to bring #GreatNewwz...
 Scores big [close to ₹ 35 cr] in Weekend 2...
 Should trend very well on weekdays...
 Will cross ₹ 175 cr in Week 2...
 Speeding towards ₹ 200 cr...
 [Week 2] Fri 8.10 cr, Sat 11.70 cr, Sun 14.40 cr.
 Total: ₹ 162.10 cr. #India biz.